Satin Pellionia (Pellionia pulchra) Care, Pruning, Propagation and Common Problems

 Where to Buy

-Pellionia pulchra Care Indoors
+Satin Pellionia Care Indoors

-Pellionia pulchra requires regular pruning to keep the plant neat and tidy, to encourage a bushy growth as well as get rid of the insignifacant flowers to redirect energy to growth.
+Pellionia pulchra care requires regular pruning to keep the plant neat and tidy, to encourage a bushy growth as well as get rid of the insignifacant flowers to redirect energy to growth.
 Repotting is only needed when the plant becomes extremely pot-bound.
 Keep reading for more on the best growing conditions and how to achieve them.

 Satin Pellionia, Pellionia pulchra